anvidev/docker-coolify-ci-cd/readme.md

 This guide outlines how to set up a CI/CD pipeline to build and deploy a Docker image using Coolify.
-The process involves creating a Docker image, pushing it to Docker Hub, and using Coolify to manage deployment through Docker Compose when new commits or pull requests are merged into the `main` branch.
+The process involves creating a Docker image, pushing it to Docker Hub, and using Coolify to manage deployment through Docker Compose when a new release is published.

 ## Create the Dockerfile